 In order for your bedroom to function as a relaxing oasis, you definitely need to have enough space to store clothing and other clutter.
 And just because you have a small bedroom doesn’t mean you have to forego a zen retreat!
 You just have to get a bit creative in how you incorporate bedroom furniture and storage in your space.
 Keep reading for some of our favorite small bedroom storage ideas.

 Bulk Up Your Bedside.

-If you don’t have a lot of room, make this spot by your bed work overtime.
-Nix the nightstand and go for a small dresser or a compact chest with drawers instead.
+Storage space is one of the essentials in our bedroom checklist.
+But if you don’t have a lot of room, make the space next to your bed frame work overtime.
+Nix the nightstand and go for a small dresser or a compact chest of drawers instead.
 They function just like a nightstand but offer more in storage for stashing away clothes, sheets, and other essentials.
 You can even pull in a set of baskets for storing small items, such as books, pillows, and even chunkier, winter clothes.

 Think Vertical Storage.

 Another bedside option?
 Swap in a bookcase to add more vertical storage space.
 If you’re have lots of books, accents, and small knick knacks, this is a great solve that takes up very little footprint beside your bed.